On randomised strategies in the $\lambda$-calculus (long version): Introduction

-Here the argument $\bm{II}$ is duplicated and thus it is convenient to reduce it before it is copied, as in righmost-innermost.
-Leftmost-outermost does, indeed, some useless work. \end{example} In general, innermost strategies are considered more efficent, beacause programs often need to copy their arguments more than once (as in Example \ref{example:copy}).
-However, as seen in Example \ref{example:canc}, rightmost-innermost is not normalizing.
-There exist terms which have a normal form but this is not reached using an innermost strategy.
-Instead, a classical result by Curry and Feys \cite{curry_combinatory_1958}, states that reducing a term leftmost-outermost always brings to normal norm, if it exists.
-Thus, leftmost-outermost is slower, but in a sense, safer.
-Can we get, in some way, the benefits from both the worlds?
-All reduction strategies for the $\lambda$-calculus present in the literature up to now are \emph{deterministic}, i.e. are (partial) functions from terms to terms.
-However there is some work on probabilistic rewrite systems \cite{bournez_proving_2005,ferrer_fioriti_probabilistic_2015,avanzini_probabilistic_2018}, in particular regarding termination.
-But what would happen if the redexes to reduce were picked according to some probability distribution?
+Here the argument $\bm{II}$ is duplicated and thus it is much more convenient to reduce it before it is copied, as in rightmost-innermost.
+Leftmost-outermost does, indeed, some useless work. \end{example} In general, innermost strategies are considered more efficient, because programs often need to copy their arguments (as in Example \ref{example:copy}).
+However, as seen in Example \ref{example:canc}, rightmost-innermost is not normalising: there exist terms which have a normal form which, however, can be missed by innermost strategies.
+Instead, a classical result by Curry and Feys \cite{curry_combinatory_1958} states that the leftmost-outermost strategy is \emph{normalising}, i.e. it always rewrites terms to their normal norm, if it exists.
+Thus, leftmost-outermost is slower, but safer.
+Could we get, in a sense, the best of both worlds?
+All reduction strategies for the $\lambda$-calculus in the literature up to now are \emph{deterministic}, i.e. they are (partial) functions on (possibly shared representations of) terms.
+There is however some work on probabilistic term rewriting systems \cite{bournez_proving_2005,ferrer_fioriti_probabilistic_2015,avanzini_probabilistic_2018}, in particular regarding termination, and about randomised strategies in the abstract~\cite{bournez_probabilistic_2002}.
+What would happen if the redexes to reduce were picked according to some probability distribution?
 How many steps would a term need to reach a normal form \emph{on the average}?
-In this work, in particular, we consider a \emph{probabilistic} reduction strategy $\mathsf{P}_\varepsilon$, where the $\pslo$-redex is reduced with probability $\varepsilon$ and the $\psri$-redex with probability $1-\varepsilon$.
-The following are our main results. \begin{varitemize} \item For every, $0<\varepsilon\leq 1$, te strategly $\mathsf{P}_\varepsilon$ is a positive almost-surely normalizing on weakly normalizing terms That means that if a term $\termone$ is weakly normalizing, then the expected number of reduction steps from $\termone$ to its normal form with strategy $\mathsf{P}_\varepsilon$ is finite.
-This is in contrast to rightmost-innermost, as seen in Example \ref{example:canc}. \item $\{\mathsf{P}_\varepsilon\}_{0<\varepsilon<1}$ is a non-trivial family of strategies.
-In fact there exists a class of terms and an $\varepsilon$ for which $\mathsf{P}_\varepsilon$ outperforms, in average, both $\pslo$ and $\psri$.
-This is not unexpected, since in computer science there are a lot of examples where adding a random factor improves performances, e.g. in randomized algorithms, which are often faster (in average) than their deterministic counterpart \cite{motwani_randomized_1995}. \ifthenelse {\boolean{monotonicity}}{\item The function described by the expected number of reduction steps with strategy $\mathsf{P}_\varepsilon$ depending on $\varepsilon$ is monotonically increasing [decreasing] for the sub-calculus $\lambda I$ [$\lambda A$].} \item The expected number of reduction steps to normal form with strategy $\mathsf{P}_\varepsilon$, seen as a function on $\varepsilon$, has minimum in $0$ (respectively, at $1$) for terms in the sub-calculus $\lambda I$ (respectively, in $\lambda A$). \end{varitemize} This work is structured as follows.
-In Section \ref{section:basic} basic definitions and results for the untyped $\lambda$-calculus are given.
-In Section \ref{section:prob} we present our model of probabilistic abstract reduction system and we relate it with classical Markov Chains theory.
-In Section \ref{section:prostra} we apply this model to the $\lambda$-calculus, defining a probabilistic reduction strategy and collecting some results.
-Section \ref{section:conclusions} contains the conclusions with some ideas for further investigations on the subject.